-- The International Baccalaureate (IB) focuses on having students make connections; explore relationships between all subjects, and learn about the world in ways that reach beyond each single subject/discipline.
+- Students in the International Baccalaureate (IB) Programmes explore relationships between all subjects and learn about the world in ways that reach beyond each single subject/discipline.

-- IB education encourages students across the world to become active, compassionate and lifelong learners with international awareness - qualities highly sought after by the most selective colleges and universities in the United States and around the world.
+- IB aims to develop active, compassionate, lifelong learners with international awareness - qualities highly sought after by the most selective colleges and universities in the United States and around the world.

 - IB teachers participate in a wide variety of professional development opportunities to constantly update their knowledge and share their expertise with colleagues around the world.

 - The IB Diploma Programme receives international recognition with potential scholarships.
 For a sampling visit: 50 Scholarships for new IB graduates